cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/server-side.md

 <ExpansionPanel title="Deleting data from blockchains">

 State storage is the most expensive resource a blockchain application uses.
 Wasteful use of storage burdens nodes with unnecessarily large storage requirements.

-From an engineering perspective, it’s important to separate strict protocol needs from overall requirements.
-If no state-changing, on-chain logic relies on a stored value, then by definition that value’s usefulness is limited to reporting.
+From an engineering perspective, it is important to separate strict protocol needs from overall requirements.
+If no state-changing, on-chain logic relies on a stored value, then by definition that value's usefulness is limited to reporting.
 Such a value is a candidate for deletion from the blockchain state.
 Reporting is important, but consider more efficient methods of addressing it.

-An off-chain indexer (think block explorers) can record historic facts before they’re purged.
+An off-chain indexer - think block explorers - can record historic facts before they are purged.
 This will support queries about details that are no longer present on the chain.
 This can also support queries about details that are still present on the chain, but at a much cheaper cost per query than querying blockchain nodes.

 Preventing duplication of unique identifiers is a common requirement.
-The rule can be enforced even if the details are purged, as long as you keep a list of used keys or observed hashes that mustn’t be used again.
+The rule can be enforced even if the details are purged, as long as you keep a list of used keys or observed hashes that must not be used again.
 For example, keep IDs for games that used to exist while deleting the details about the moves and results that have no further relevance to the protocol because the games are "over".
 If needed, you can keep the complete move-by-move history of the game in cheaper, off-chain storage.
 This is possible if you designed your chain with proper reporting mechanisms, for instance via events.

 In most cases, the most elegant code proceeds on the basis that referential integrity is guaranteed, avoiding messy exceptions like orphaned keys.
 Internal referential integrity is entirely the responsibility of the application developer, so consider using techniques like cascade deletions or preventing deletion if a record is referenced elsewhere.

-Generally, it’s a good idea to use deletes to prevent the state from simply growing forever.
+Generally, it is a good idea to use deletes to prevent the state from simply growing forever.
 A simple rule of thumb is to delete everything you can, but no more.

 </ExpansionPanel>